Rapptz/discord.py/docs/guide/topics/webhooks.rst

 - :class:`Webhook`
 - :class:`SyncWebhook`

-The :class:`Webhook` is suitable for most cases as it is an asynchronous counterpart while the other is synchronous and is suitable for blocking enivornments.
+The :class:`Webhook` is suitable for most cases as it is asynchronous while :class:`SyncWebhook` is synchronous and is suitable for blocking environments.
 Both have the same functionality with the difference of being sync and async.
 The HTTP methods usually return the :class:`Webhook` class instance.